 Albert Fairchild Holden (1866-1913) found wealth and inspiration in the ground.
 His roles as founder of the Island Creek Coal Company and managing director of the United States Mining and Smelting Company made him millions.
-But his lifelong passion for botany created a heritage for which all northeast Ohioans should be thankful.
+But his lifelong passion for botany created a heritage for which northeast Ohioans may be thankful.

-Holden was a child of privilege, the son of Liberty Emery Holden, a silver-mining magnate and early owner of the Plain Dealer.
-Growing up on the family estate in Bratenahl, OH, Albert built greenhouses and grew and cataloged plants and trees.
+Albert Holden was a child of privilege, the son of Liberty Emery Holden, a silver-mining magnate and early owner of the Plain Dealer.
+Growing up on the family estate in Bratenahl, Ohio, Albert built greenhouses and grew and cataloged plants and trees.
 As a young adult, he traveled to England where he visited the famed Kew Gardens.
 He attended Harvard University where he often explored the Arnold Arboretum.
 The seeds of Holden’s legacy clearly were planted early.

 Family tragedies also played a role in forming what would eventually become the Holden Arboretum.
 Albert’s wife Katherine, barely 30, died in 1900 and one of his three daughters, Elizabeth, passed on at the age of 12 in 1908.
 In 1912, at age 46, Holden himself was diagnosed with cancer.
 Acknowledging his imminent demise, he set out to establish a living memorial to his wife and daughter.